 Day 8: Return to Salerno and head home

 All things come to an end, including this amazing trip along the Amalfi Coast.
-Today we pack our bags and start heading home with amazing memories and a plenty of new friends.
+We packed our bags and headed home with amazing memories and plenty of new friends.

 FAQs about the Amalfi Coast sailing trip

-This trip is organizing by Tryps and is hosted by me.
+This trip was organized by Tryps.
 Tryps is a small travel company based in Canada and they organize epic trips for solo travelers in their 30’s and 40’s.

 Tryps started through their personal experiences travelling solo around the world.
 And now they share some of the coolest destinations and activities with small groups of people.